- Calm all fears and concerns by providing clear and accurate information.

 Mayor Mason was appointed by former U.S. Secretary of Energy Spencer Abraham and reappointed by Secretary Samuel Bodman to serve on the National Petroleum Council.
 He was a member of the National Association of Regulatory Utility Commissioners (NARUC) where he served as Chairman of the Gas Committee and member of the Board of Directors.
 Additionally, he was a government representative and Chairman on the U.S. Department of Transportation's Technical Hazardous Liquid Pipeline Safety Committee.
 Mason also served as chairman of the Gas Technology Institute Public Interest Advisory Committee.

-Additionally, he has served his community as Chairman of the Zanesville Planning Commission, member of the Board of Zoning Appeals, Downtown Design Review Board and Design Review Board as appointed by former Mayor Howard 'Butch' Zwelling.
+Additionally, he has served his community as Chairman of the Zanesville Planning Commission, a member of the Board of Zoning Appeals, Downtown Design Review Board, and Design Review Board as appointed by former Mayor Howard 'Butch' Zwelling.

-Mason is the Past-President of the 106 Year Old Zanesville Rotary with over 39 years of perfect attendance and is a multiple Paul Harris Fellow.
-He is also a 32nd degree Mason, Shriner, and a member of the several other Masonic organizations such as York and Scottish Rites, Amrou Grotto and the Knights of Columbus.
+Mason is the Past-President of the 106-Year-Old Zanesville Rotary with over 41 years of perfect attendance and is a multiple Paul Harris Fellow.
+He is also a 32nd-degree Mason, Shriner, and a member of the several other Masonic organizations such as York and Scottish Rites, Amrou Grotto, and the Knights of Columbus.